 While one or two jackets in this review can be had for a bit cheaper, the fact is this is one of the most affordable insulated jackets you will find.
 Considering it is very warm, and also comfortable and stylish, we think it is a solid value purchase and one that will not likely disappoint.

-The Outdoor Research Refuge is our Top Pick for Warmth, not only because it's really warm, but also because it's comfortable to wear and looks great.
+The Outdoor Research Refuge is one of our favorite warmth layers, not only because it's really warm, but also because it's comfortable to wear and looks great.
 We think it makes an ideal jacket for your everyday winter usage, but can also be pulled into service as a belay coat or as a warmth layer for under the shell when skiing on the lifts.
 To top it off, it comes at an affordable price, making it hard to go wrong.

 — Andy Wellman